 (Prices fluctuate–check here for current pricing)

-With the quad-core AMD processor in this system and a Radeon HD 7770, this build is more than powerful enough to handle League of Legends on max settings.
+With a six-core AMD processor in this system and a GTX 750, this build is more than powerful enough to handle League of Legends on max settings.

 It’s important to note that in order to to meet budget, I chose a bare hard drive.
 That means that you will only get the hard drive and nothing else.
 However, the SATA cables and mounting screws that you may or may not need (depending on what your motherboard comes with) can be had for under $10.

 Also, if you don’t have an operating system that you can throw on this build, you will need to buy one.
-I recommend getting Windows 7 Home Premium.
+I recommend getting Windows 8.1 or Windows 7 if you don’t want to make the switch to 8.
 It will run you an additional $90.